dmitrio03/portfolio/_projects/fake_inc_dashboard.md

 related_publications: false
 ---

 I find myself often wanting to share something broadly--I want anyone to be able to open the thing I make and intuitively understand it.
-Spreadsheets do that, because everyone has Excel, but the notebook is built for depth.
-Non-financial people need to be able to click a filter, see the picture change, and get what's happening.
-Power BI comes with most Microsoft packages, so most employees will be able to see the visualizations because it's available in their suite of programs.
-This dashboard is the same Fake, Inc. general ledger data behind the Excel model and the Python variance analysis.
+Spreadsheets can do that, because everyone has Excel, but the notebook is built for depth.
+Non-financial people need to be able to click a filter, see the picture change, isolate certain costs, and get what's happening.

+Hence the need for Power BI.
+This program comes with standard Microsoft packages, so most employees will be able to open up a file and see the visualizations.
+I built a simple dashboard with the same Fake, Inc. general ledger data behind the Excel model and the Python analysis.

 ## What it shows

 A revenue and expense trend line across all cost centers, with a slicer that filters down to Admin, Programs, or any individual cost center.
-Below that, a budget-versus-actual comparison by fiscal quarter, along with the variance between the two, so it is immediate whether a quarter came in over or under plan and by how much.
-This is much more extensive than an Excel chart, which is not interactive--this chart would take the place of 12 different charts, across all cost centers and the programs and administrative departments.
+Below that, a budget-versus-actual comparison by fiscal quarter, along with the variance between the two, so it is immediate whether a quarter came in over or under budget and by how much.
+This is much more extensive than an Excel chart, which is not interactive.
+If something like this were built in Excel, it would take the place of 12 different charts: across all cost centers + the programs and administrative departments.

-Since the underlying fiscal year runs July through June rather than the calendar year, the quarters are calculated to match: Q1 is July through September, Q2 is October through December, Q3 is January through March, and Q4 is April through June.
+Since the fiscal year runs July through June rather than the calendar year, the quarters are calculated to match: Q1 is July through September, Q2 is October through December, Q3 is January through March, and Q4 is April through June.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">